 Costs include expenditures that are directly attributable to the acquisition of the asset and any other costs that are directly attributable to bringing the asset to a working condition for its intended use.
+Subsequent expenditure is capitalized only if it is probable that future economic benefits associated with it will flow to the Company.
 When parts of an item of property and equipment have different useful lives, they are accounted for as separate items (major components) of property and equipment.